zchenpds/gait_training_robot/README.md

     2. On the desktop computer, start rviz by running `roslaunch gait_training_robot test1_rviz_rtabmap.launch`.
     3. To record waypoints on the robot computer, start a new terminal and run `rostopic echo /move_base_simple/goal > ~/catkin_ws/src/gait_training_robot/data/waypoints.yaml` on the robot computer, and publish goals from rviz.
     4. To play back waypoints that have been recorded on the robot computer, run `rosrun gait_training_robot goal_generator`.
+    5. Sometimes, the robot maybe stuck somewhere because it mistakenly perceives an obstacle which does not exist.
+In this case, we want to clear the cost map by running `rosservice call /move_base/clear_costmaps "{}"`.
 5. Human distance controller
   - **Three Machines**.
 Requires a map built by rtabmap.
 Requires waypoints to be recorded.
     1. On the robot computer (master), run `roslaunch gait_training_robot test1_rtabmap_headless.launch localization:=true enable_distance_controller:=true`.